msaqib25/playbook/ourrituals.md

 ### Supervisors Feedback
 Our culture of high performance is based on honesty and courage.
 We want to tell our supervisors what is working well and where we want them to improve.
 As an institutional practice, every quarter we provide honest feedback to our supervisors & managers.
 This is not a performance appraisal.
 This is feedback to help improve our colleagues who are responsible for us.
+Feedback forms go out in Dec, Mar, Jun & Sep.

+### Supervisor Self-Assessment
+Managing people is not easy and we all make mistakes every day.
+These mistakes end up costing us in team morale, quality, deliveries or over-all job satisfaction.

+In order to minimize our mistakes and to course correct; our supervisors do a self-assessment of their leadership every quarter.
+This helps them become aware of the areas that their team is always thinking about and judging them by.
+Supervisors self-assess their work in Dec, Mar, Jun & Sep.

+We share selected answers with the associates to help them understand the perspective of their leads and how they are thinking about improving themselves.

 ### Intrapreneurship Showdown (Shark-tank style)
 To encourage intrapreneurship at Creative Chaos, every quarter we host a shark tank style session where 3 associate pitch ideas.
 Ideas can either be around new business opportunities or how to improve something at Creative Chaos.